0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verifcation/overview.md

 In this tutorial we are gonna create a ERC20 zk Airdrop Contract.
 The chosen verification criteria is to be born before the `01/01/2001`.
 Users that are able to prove that were born before that date will be able to get the airdrop.
 Otherwise, they will not.

+> The full executable code related to this tutorial can be cloned from this [repository](https://github.com/0xPolygonID/tutorial-examples/tree/main/on-chain-verification)

 The prerequisite is that users have the Polygon ID Wallet app installed and received a claim of type `KYCAgeCredential` attesting their date of birth.

 > The proof submitted to the smart contract will not reveal any information about the specific date of birth of the user.
 That's the zero knowledge magic!